diegomarcuz/be-the-hero/README.md

 - git clone https://github.com/diegomarcuz/be-the-hero.git

-### Executar o frontend
+### Run frontend side
 - cd frontend
-- yarn install ou npm install
+- yarn install or npm install
-- yarn start ou npm run start
+- yarn start or npm run start

-### Executar o backend
+### Run backend side
 - cd backend
-- yarn install ou npm install
+- yarn install or npm install
-- yarn dev ou npm run dev
+- yarn dev or npm run dev

-### Executar o mobile
+### Run mobile side
- ####  Caso tenha o emulador no computador do Android ou do IOS:
+ ####  If you have the emulator of Android or IOS on your machine:
 - cd mobile
-- yarn install ou npm install
+- yarn install or npm install
-- yarn dev ou npm run dev
+- yarn dev or npm run dev

- ####  Caso não tenha o emulador no computador do Android ou do IOS:
+ ####   If you don't have the emulator of Android or IOS on your machine:
 - cd mobile
-- yarn install ou npm install
+- yarn install or npm install
-- yarn start ou npm run start
+- yarn start or npm run start
-- baixe o aplicativo do expo no celular
+- download the EXPO app on your smartphone
-- escaneia o QR Code que aparecerá no navegador (no canto inferior esquerdo)
+- scan the QR code which it is shown on the browser (bottom-left side of the screen)
-- o projeto abrirá automaticamente no seu celular
+- done! project will run automatically on your smartphone